icai-imat-deep-learning/deep-learning/exams/2025/extra/solution/README.md

 You will have to implement this without using any loops or any function from the nn package (torch.where is not allowed either), besides unfold, fold and one_hot.
 You may want look at the following functions:

     fold, unfold, permute, one_hot, max

+You should not worry about stride, dilation or padding.

 ### `forward` (2.5 points)